SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Adaptable_LLM_Backend_Apis.md

 OpenAI uses `"max_tokens"` to limit response length, while Ollama uses `"num_predict"`.

 The API Type file maps these different property names to a common internal standard.
-This allows WilmerAI to support Ollama, OpenAI, KoboldCpp, and more without changing its core code.
+This allows WilmerAI to support Ollama, OpenAI, Anthropic Claude, KoboldCpp, and more without changing its core code.
 You tell your Endpoint to use the correct API Type file, and WilmerAI handles the translation.

 Support for a new LLM backend can be added by creating a new API Type file that describes its schema.